IBUNHABIBU/react-calculator/README.md

 ## Built With

 This project was built using these technologies.
-* Phaser 3
-* Jest
+* React

 ### Requirement

-- npm
-- webpack
+- Node.js
-- jest
+- NPM

 ### How to Install